analytically/ubuntu-netboot-tftp/README.md

 ### Requirements

-- TFTP server (see below)
+- TFTP server (see below) at 172.16.0.1
-- DHCP server
+- DHCP server serving 172.16.0.0/24 ip's

 ### Usage

 - customize `hostnames` (mac address to hostname mappings)
 - customize `preseed.cfg` with your values

+#### Why 172.16.x.x?

+It's a larger address range than 192.168.x.x and doesn't get in the way of my home networking!
+You're welcome to change this in `postpreseed.sh`.

 ### PXE